Posts Tagged ‘social media’

 The perpetrator accused Autumn of stalking and repeatedly leaving her hanging.
 The gymnosperm, named Twiggy, said she never got an anther to comments or questions, and when Autumn did offer any responses, she quickly back-petaled.
 Twiggy posted on Autumn’s cell wall for everyone to see that she would no longer subject herself to such treetment.

 The relationship began several months ago when both Twiggy and Autumn happened to get trunk together one night, and they each discovered the other was an aphid fan of Botany Spears.
-But Twiggy, who always aimed to more fully evolved, soon grew past whatever affinity they shared, and made several vein attempts to introduce Autumn to pursuits that were less, in her words, “bush league.”
+But Twiggy, who always aimed to become more fully evolved, soon grew past whatever affinity they shared, and made several vein attempts to introduce Autumn to pursuits that were less, in her words, “bush league.”

 But Autumn viewed any such changes as growth violations of etiquette, and made a series of more and more obvious digs at Twiggy.
 In late September she showered the gymnosperm with accusations that she had shared pollen with Chloro Phill.
 Twiggy initially gave those insults little more than a shrub, not wanting to go the root of outright conflict, but Autumn’s bark became progressively more biting.